-If you just read that and thought, “ok…so what?”, you’re not alone.
-Most people don’t want to nor need to dive into the nitty-gritty of IoT.
-So in this post, I’ll provide you with a simple explanation of the Internet of Things and what it means for you.
+If you just read that and thought, “ok…what?”, you’re not alone.
+Most people neither want nor to need to dive into the nitty-gritty of IoT.
+So in this post, I’ll provide you with a simple explanation of the Internet of Things and how it may impact you.
 This can also serve as a resource to share with others who need an introduction to IoT (like friends, family members, or customers).

 The Internet of Things (IoT) Explained: Simply and Non-Technically